SuperShinyEyes/cs-cheatsheet/subjects/bayesian/fundamentals.rst

 :math:`beta(a,b)`                                   :math:`\theta \in [0,1]`              x     :math:`geometric(\theta)`             :math:`beta(a+x, b+1)`
 :math:`\mathcal{N}(\mu_{prior}, \sigma_{prior}^2)`  :math:`\theta \in (-\infty,\infty)`   x     :math:`\mathcal{N}(\theta,\sigma^2)`  :math:`\mathcal{N}(\theta_{post},\sigma_{post}^2)`
 ==================================================  ====================================  ====  ====================================  ==================================================

+Weakly informative prior
+########################
+It a prior distribution which doesn't contain much information, but contains some enough information ‘regularize’ the posterior distribution, and to keep it roughly within reasonable bounds.
+It is often used in situations where we don't have much information but we want to ensure that the posterior distribution makes sense.

+Improper prior
+##############
+An improper prior is essentially a prior probability distribution that's infinitesimal over an infinite range, in order to add to one.
+For example, the uniform prior over all real numbers is an improper prior, as there would be an infinitesimal probability of getting a result in any finite range.
+It's common to use improper priors for when you have no prior information.
+[5]_

 ------------------------